On the power of conditional independence testing under model-X

 \end{theorem}

-The reader observes that the optimal test statistic is not a function of the knockoff variables, which may at first seem paradoxical.
-Recall from the definition~\eqref{one-bit-pvalue}, however, that the one-bit $p$-value compares the test statistic on the original and swapped augmented design $[\srx, \srxk]$.
+This theorem is proved in Appendix~\ref{sec:knockoffs-proofs}.
+The reader observes that $T_j^{\text{opt}}$ is not a function of the knockoff variables or of the index $j$, which may at first seem paradoxical.
+Recall from the definition~\eqref{one-bit-pvalue}, however, that the one-bit $p$-value compares the test statistic on the original augmented design $[\srx, \srxk]$ and its swapped version $[\srx, \srxk]_{\textnormal{swap}(j)}$.
 Therefore, the optimal one-bit $p$-value checks whether the original $j$th variable $\srx_{\bullet, j}$ fits with the rest of the data better than does its knockoff $\srxk_{\bullet, j}$.
+Therefore, the optimal one-bit $p$-value is in fact a function of the knockoffs as well as the index $j$.
 A simple way of operationalizing Theorem~\ref{prop:knockoff-optimality} is to fit a model $\widehat f(\pry|\prx)$ based on $([\srx, \srxk], \sry)$ in any way that treats original variables and knockoffs symmetrically, and then defining $T_j([\srx, \srxk], \sry) \equiv \widehat f(\sry|\srx)$.
 The above result continues to hold when $\prx_j$ is a \textit{group} of variables, giving a clean way to combine evidence across multiple variables.
 A conditional version of the optimality statement~\eqref{unconditional-knockoff-optimality} holds; see equation~\eqref{knockoff-conditional-optimality} in the appendix.